 - Good running shoes: I can’t emphasize this enough.
 Your shoes should be supporting your arches and cushioned for comfort.
 Your toes shouldn’t feel cramped.
-This isn’t just for comfort but also for injury prevention.
-Bad shoes can be the reason for sprains, bruises, blisters and much more.
+This isn’t just for convenience but also injury prevention.
+Wrong shoes can be the reason for sprains, bruises, blisters and much more.

 - Bottle of water to stay hydrated during your workout.

 Before you start any exercise, you should always warm up your body to avoid pulled muscles or aches and pains when you are done.
 This is usually a light walk that progressively gets faster for about 5 minutes.

 You will begin to feel when your body is getting warm, and your breath is starting to get more rhythmic.
 It may take longer for some than for others.
 When you feel good and warm, you can do some light dynamic stretching like arm swings, toe touches, and torso twists.

 [Step 2] Make Sure The Emergency Key Is In Place

 All treadmill comes with an emergency cut-off key that connects to the treadmill and your person.
 That way, hopefully, this never happens to you, but it does happen, if you should fall during the time you are using the treadmill, the key will come out of the treadmill, and it will automatically shut off.